-At June 30, 2017, the Lottery reported a liability of \$16,260,567 for its proportionate share of the net pension liability related to its participation in ERS.
-The net pension liability was measured as of June 30, 2016, the measurement date, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2015 rolled forward to June 30, 2016.
-The Lottery's proportion of the net pension liability was based on its share of contributions to the ERS for fiscal year 2016 relative to the total contributions of all participating employers for that fiscal year.
-At June 30, 2016, the Lottery's proportion was 0.76619002%.
+At June 30, 2018, the Lottery reported a liability of \$16,869,023 for its proportionate share of the net pension liability related to its participation in ERS.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2016, rolled forward to the June 30, 2017 measurement date.
+The Lottery's proportion of the net pension liability was based on its share of contributions to the ERS for fiscal year 2017 relative to the total contributions of all participating employers for that fiscal year.
+At June 30, 2017, the Lottery's proportion was 0.74815308%.

-For the year ended June 30, 2017, the Lottery recognized pension expense of \$1,382,915.
-At June 30, 2017, the Lottery reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2018, the Lottery recognized pension expense of \$1,532,934.
+At June 30, 2018, the Lottery reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: